Lufthansa staff call for an end to cost-cutting amid airport chaos

 In a letter to the supervisory board seen by Reuters on Wednesday, staff representatives said there are too few employees to handle booming summer demand and they need to be given the right conditions to perform at their best.

+"I have not seen such an accumulation of problems in my career," he said in the message published on the Lufthansa intranet and seen by Reuters later on Wednesday.

+Airspace closures and spare parts shortages due to the chip crisis are making the situation even worse, Kley said, adding he expects flight cancellations, staff recruitment and other measures introduced by Lufthansa to gradually bear fruit.

-Lufthansa slashed jobs and other costs during the COVID-19 pandemic, which grounded most flights.
-It has been pursuing a margin target of at least 8% by 2024.
+Lufthansa had slashed jobs and other costs during the coronavirus pandemic, which grounded most flights, and found itself understaffed just as it was trying to capitalize on the returning summer travel demand.

-"A service company that is run against its own staff has no future," they said, adding staff and unions were being excessively squeezed.
+Lufthansa staff had warned "a service company that is run against its own staff has no future."

-Lufthansa declined to comment on the letter from Tuesday, though Chief Executive Carsten Spohr apologised to employees and customers in late June, saying the airline "did go too far in cutting costs here and there."
+Lufthansa Chief Executive Carsten Spohr apologised to employees and customers in late June, saying the airline "did go too far in cutting costs here and there."

-The airline also pointed primarily to problems at airports and ground services, rather than a lack of pilots and cabin crew, as the causes of the current flight chaos in Europe.

-The airline's supervisory board is meeting in a special session on Wednesday to discuss the situation, at the request of employees.
+Lufthansa is not the only struggling European airline as the whole aviation industry faces a summer of travel disruption amid looming walkouts.

 Pilots of Scandinavian airline SAS SAS.ST went on strike, British Airways staff at London's Heathrow airport in June voted to strike over pay, and Spanish-based cabin crew at Ryanair RYA.I and easyJet EZJ.L plan to strike this month to demand better working conditions.
 Workers at Paris' Charles de Gaulle airport stopped work at the weekend to demand a pay rise.